 An appropriate choice of organic solvent stands as a vital component in double emulsion solvent evaporation because it controls nanoparticle formation along with their stability and drug entrapment capacity.
 For proper drug dispersing within the polymer matrix the solvent needs to demonstrate appropriate solubility toward hydrophilic and hydrophobic elements.
-The emulsifying capacity must be powerful because it emulsion stability depends on it, resulting in changes in nanoparticle size, disperse distribution and drug loading efficiency.
+The emulsifying capacity must be strong because emulsion stability depends on it, which affects nanoparticle size, dispersity, and drug loading efficiency.
 The present work investigated the three different organic solvents DCM, DMSO and EA to study their effects on the physicochemical features of PLA-based nanoparticles [16].
 The formation process of nanoparticles gets substantially affected by the different physicochemical properties found in three solvents including volatility, solubility and miscibility with aqueous phases.
 Results on the influence of organic solvents on physical and chemical properties of nanoparticles are presented in Table 1.

 Organic solvent Average size of NPs, nm PDI LE (INH), % LE (RIF), % NPs yield, %

-DCM 365±2 0.060 ± 0.002 26±4 26±5 24±5
+DCM 365±2 $0.060 {\pm} 0.002$ 26±4 26±5 24±5

 DMSO 545±4 0.422 ± 0.035 10±7 10±7 11±2

 EA 314±5 1.000 ± 0.102 19±5 19±5 16±9